netdata/netdata/collectors/ebpf.plugin/README.md

 ## Thread configuration

-Sometimes the global configuration is not enough for all collectors.
-The eBPF plugin allow users to configure each thread passing as argument to `edit-config` the filename of the thread, for example, to configure the `process` thread run the following command
+You can configure each thread of the eBPF data collector by editing either the `cachestat.conf`, `process.conf`, or `network.conf` files.
+Use [`edit-config`](/docs/configure/nodes.md) from your Netdata config directory:

 ```bash
 cd /etc/netdata/   # Replace with your Netdata configuration directory, if not /etc/netdata/